Welcome to the AngelSense Blog

 While the brains of children with autism functioned differently in regions related to emotional development and memory.

 Other noteworthy differences include the fact children with SPD have more issues with touch than children with autism.
 Research has also found that children with autism process sound differently to those with SPD which could help explain why many struggle with language.

 Concerned your child may have SPD?
-Here are symptoms that you need to look out for
+Here are 10 symptoms of Sensory Processing Disorder that you need to look out for:

 While SPD can be difficult to diagnose, there are distinctive behaviors to be on the lookout for.
 We’ve put together 10 of the most common indicators of SPD, but recommend you use this as a guide only.
 If you’re concerned that your child may have SPD, it’s best to consult with a doctor or occupational therapist.